Hydrotherapy Room Design

-SwimEx plunge pools come in four standard sizes, but they can also be custom built for specific team needs, stretching as long as 45′ or going as deep as 6′.
+SwimEx plunge pools come in five standard sizes, but they can also be custom built for specific team needs, stretching as long as 45′ or going as deep as 6′.
 The custom cold plunge at the University of Louisiana was built large enough to accommodate the entire football team (pictured).
 Find the plunge pool that fits your specific requirements in terms of the number of athletes, water depth, and interior layout.
 This will let you tailor your pool to the design and needs of your training room.

 Read more reviews of SwimEx professional pools by sports teams and physical therapists.